Introduction to Semantic Web Development

 - CSS3, which plays an important role in separating content from presentation.

-- JSON-LD (JavaScript Object Notation for Linked Data), which is actually JavaScript agnostic and is used create linked data for machines to parse and generate.
+- JSON-LD (JavaScript Object Notation for Linked Data), which is actually JavaScript agnostic and is used to create linked data for machines to parse and generate.

 - Schema.org, which provides a collection of shared vocabularies (or terms and definitions) to annotate web content.